naasking/HigherLogics.Google.Datastore/README.md

 # HigherLogics.Google.Datastore

-A convention-based Google Datastore entities to POCO auto mapper:
+A convention-based Google Datastore entities to POCO auto mapper suitable for small to medium sized projects:

     using HigherLogics.Google.Datastore;